 - 5 ounces of 12% ABV wine

 - 1.5 ounces of 40% (80 proof) distilled liquor or spirit

 These guidelines are for safety and overall health, in reference to the percent of alcohol by volume (ABV) in each drink.
 They’re not weight management guidelines, these are “your liver can’t handle this shit” guidelines.
 Also, I do not recommend individuals who don’t drink alcohol start drinking for any reason.

 But since you’ve successfully surpassed these guidelines, now what?
 Unfortunately, there isn’t a ton of science done on hangovers.
-So I’ve arranged a few suggestions based on the type of hangover you’re enduring, based on the symptoms.
+So I’ve arranged a few suggestions of what to eat when hungover based on the type of hangover you’re enduring, based on the symptoms.